-Keep a bowl of water handy Water is always needed for cleanup, an
+Keep a bowl of water handy

 Water is always needed for cleanup, and sometimes for wetting the glue joint as you get ready to clamp.

 Apply the glue

 Apply the glue to the exposed wood between the strips of tape.
 It's not necessary to put glue on the braces; an even coat on the back/top wood will be enough.
 A glue brush is helpful.
 Use scissors to trim the brush smaller for better control.